Trump Touts Eisenhower's Immigration Policy. Dr. Stella Rouse Discusses this Policy's Controversial History with NBC News.

 The Department of Government and Politics is pleased to announce that the Alpha Zeta chapter of Pi Sigma Alpha, the National Political Science Honor Society, was selected as a recipient of a “Best Chapter Award” for the 2014-2015 academic year.

 This award recognizes local chapters which are particularly active in their departments and exhibit high levels of energy and creativity in furthering the goals of the honor society.
-The Alpha Zeta chapter of Pi Sigma Alpha is one of the longest-running chapters in the nation, founded at the University of Maryland in 1938.

 Dr. Stella Rouse describes the diversity of Latino policy priorities in an article featured in the SSRN Society Section